Reassessing your school assessment model

 I would argue that streamlining your assessment model, and ensuring it has reliable standardised data at its core is fundamental to an effective system.
 It also has the added benefit of freeing your staff up to spend their time on teaching.

-In practice, this might mean choosing a digital assessment system such as CEM’s InCAS to produce your baseline data in September, or as your summer assessment tool.
+In practice, this might mean choosing a digital assessment system such as CEM’s InCAS (now evolved into Cambridge Primary Insight) to produce your baseline data in September, or as your summer assessment tool.
 At either point, you'll have a reliable profile of each student in your school.

 The profile is a way of beginning to analyse each cohort's strengths and weaknesses and their progress over the year.
 You may choose to add other, formative assessment into the mix, but with InCAS at the centre of your assessment wheel, you can gauge the reliability of your other assessment tools and understand how near or far students are from both realistic and more aspirational expectations.